Short Strings in Three-Dimensional Anti-de Sitter Space: from Weak to Strong Coupling: Conclusions and Outlook

 At weak coupling, the spectrum starts from a nearest-neighbour $\mathfrak{sl}_2$ integrable spin-chain~\cite{OhlssonSax:2014jtq}, mirroring $\mathcal{N}=4$ SYM and ABJM.
 Novel features emerge at higher orders: odd powers of the coupling reminiscent of BFKL physics~\cite{Ekhammar:2024neh}, and inverse powers of $\pi$ suggestive of infrared effects from massless modes.
 Understanding their precise origin — for instance, as infrared bubble effects within the perturbative framework of~\cite{OhlssonSax:2014jtq} — may illuminate a new formulation of the CFT near the weakly-coupled R--R point in moduli space.

-At strong coupling, short strings organise into flat-space Regge trajectories splitting into S$^3$ KK-towers, with non-vanishing $\lambda_h^{-1/2}$ corrections consistent with infrared dynamics of massless modes~\cite{Roiban:2009aa}.
-Remarkably, this stringy structure emerges from a purely symmetry-based construction, providing strong evidence for the QSC conjecture~\cite{Cavaglia:2021eqr,Ekhammar:2021pys}.
+At strong coupling, short strings organise into flat-space Regge trajectories splitting into S$^3$ KK-towers, with non-vanishing $\lambda_h^{-1/2}$ corrections consistent with infrared dynamics of massless modes~\cite{Roiban:2009aa}.\footnote{We note that the presence of terms at this order in the strong-coupling expansion is not entirely without precedent in related contexts; the reader may find it instructive to consult the discussion surrounding eq.
+(4.10) of~\cite{Arutyunov:2005hd}, where a careful analysis of the $\mathfrak{su}(1|1)$ sector of AdS$_5\times$S$^5$ reveals a broadly analogous structure, the precise interpretation of which in that setting is discussed in subsequent sections by the authors.} Remarkably, this stringy structure emerges from a purely symmetry-based construction, providing strong evidence for the QSC conjecture~\cite{Cavaglia:2021eqr,Ekhammar:2021pys}.

 Our methods open several compelling directions.
 States with massless excitations are accessible with modified analytic properties and $h^1$ scaling, which it would be interesting to compare with related results obtained using the Thermodynamic Bethe Ansatz \cite{Frolov:2021bwp,Brollo:2025rgp}.
 Adapting our approach to states studied via Virasoro-Shapiro amplitudes~\cite{Chester:2024wnb,Jiang:2025oar,Jiang:2026xnh} (see Supplemental Material~\ref{sec:comp-vs}) would provide a direct test of the QSC.
 Similarly, adapting our methods to the computation of the Hagedorn temperature will allow comparison against effective string theory results, successful in higher dimensions to several subleading orders~\cite{Harmark:2021qma,Ekhammar:2023glu,Ekhammar:2023cuj}.
 Mixed-flux backgrounds~\cite{Hoare:2013pma,Lloyd:2014bsa,Hoare:2013lja}, where the $h\to 0$ limit should reproduce~\cite{OhlssonSax:2018hgc} the WZW spectrum~\cite{Maldacena:2000hw}, offer another important setting, cf. the recent proposal for Thermodynamic Bethe Ansatz equations \cite{Frolov:2025tda}.
 Finally, extending our numerical approach to AdS$_3\times$S$^3\times$S$^3\times$S$^1$~\cite{Babichenko:2009dk,OhlssonSax:2011ms,Cavaglia:2025icd,Chernikov:2025jko} is a further interesting direction.